SunExpress gets the nod for Muscat flights

 The airline will operate two weekly flights per week between Muscat and Trabzon, starting October 30.

-SunExpress, a joint venture of Lufthansa and Turkish Airlines, will operate two weekly flights (Wednesday and Saturday) as part of its strategic expansion, aimed at providing Omani travelers with seamless access to one of Türkiye’s most captivating destinations.
+SunExpress, a joint venture of Lufthansa and Turkish Airlines, will operate two weekly flights on (Wednesday and Saturday) as part of its strategic expansion, aimed at providing Omani travellers with seamless access to one of Türkiye’s most captivating destinations.